MarioLemus/simplest-todo-app-python/README.md

 # Basic TO-DO app, written in python

-As the name explicitly said, this is not more than a to-do for learning purposes
+As the name explicitly says, this is not more than a to-do for learning purposes

 ## Getting started